pytorch/pytorch/docs/source/notes/cuda.rst

   implementation, and ``cudaMallocAsync``, which uses `CUDA's built-in asynchronous allocator`_.
   ``cudaMallocAsync`` requires CUDA 11.4 or newer.
 The default is ``native``.
+  ``backend`` applies to all devices used by the process, and can't be specified on a per-device basis.
 * ``max_split_size_mb`` prevents the native allocator
   from splitting blocks larger than this size (in MB).
 This can reduce fragmentation and may allow some borderline workloads to complete without